lilyruth/APOD-front-end/README.md

 # This is the front end portion of my little APOD app

 V1 simply loads cards.
 I created a proxy server to hide my API key (repo is https://github.com/lilyruth/apodappserver).
 Future versions will have more features & slightly more sophisticated UI.

+V2 so far:
+I added an App Bar and loading screen logic and componenent. g